 Course Policies

 Grading Policies

-Students must compete critiques for a minimum of 80% of the seminars for the year.
+Students must compete Reflections for a minimum of 80% of the seminars to receive the SAT for the year.

 University Policies

+Disclaimer

+Please note that the ongoing COVID-19 pandemic may necessitate a revision of the format of course offerings and academic schedules.
+Any such changes will be announced via CourseLink and/or class email.
+All University-wide decisions will be posted on the COVID-19 website and circulated by email.

+Illness

+I will not require verification of illness (doctor's notes) for the Fall 2021 or Winter 2022 semesters.

 Academic Consideration

 When you find yourself unable to meet an in-course requirement because of illness or compassionate reasons, please advise the course instructor in writing, with your name, id#, and e-mail contact.
 See the academic calendar for information on regulations and procedures for

 Academic Consideration:

-https://www.uoguelph.ca/registrar/calendars/graduate/current/genreg/sec\d0e1483.shtml Academic Misconduct The University of Guelph is committed to upholding the highest standards of academic integrity and it is the responsibility of all members of the University community, faculty, staff, and students to be aware of what constitutes academic misconduct and to do as much as possible to prevent academic offences from occurring.
+Graduate Calendar Academic Misconduct The University of Guelph is committed to upholding the highest standards of academic integrity and it is the responsibility of all members of the University community, faculty, staff, and students to be aware of what constitutes academic misconduct and to do as much as possible to prevent academic offences from occurring.
 University of Guelph students have the responsibility of abiding by the University's policy on academic misconduct regardless of their location of study; faculty, staff and students have the responsibility of supporting an environment that discourages misconduct.
 Students need to remain aware that instructors have access to and the right to use electronic and other means of detection.
 Please note: Whether or not a student intended to commit academic misconduct is not relevant for a finding of guilt.
 Hurried or careless submission of assignments does not excuse students from responsibility for verifying the academic integrity of their work before submitting it.
 Students who are in any doubt as to whether an action on their part could be construed as an academic offence should consult with a faculty member or faculty advisor.
-The Academic Misconduct Policy is detailed in the Graduate Calendar: https://www.uoguelph.ca/registrar/calendars/graduate/current/genreg/sec\d0e1770.shtml Accessibility The University of Guelph is committed to creating a barrier-free environment.
+The Academic Misconduct Policy is detailed in the Graduate Calendar: Academic Misconduct Policy Accessibility The University of Guelph is committed to creating a barrier-free environment.
 Providing services for students is a shared responsibility among students, faculty and administrators.
 This relationship is based on respect of individual rights, the dignity of the individual and the University community's shared commitment to an open and supportive learning environment.
 Students requiring service or accommodation, whether due to an identified, ongoing disability or a short-term disability should contact Student Accessibility Services as soon as possible.
 For more information, contact SAS at 519-824-4120 ext.
-56208 or email accessibility@uoguelph.ca or see the website: Student Accessibility Services Website Course Evaluation Information Please refer to the Course and Instructor Evaluation Website Drop date The last date to drop two-semester courses, without academic penalty, is April 3rd, 2020.
-For regulations and procedures for Dropping Courses, see the Academic Calendar: https://www.uoguelph.ca/registrar/calendars/graduate/2019-2020/sched/index.shtml Graduate Calendar 2019-2020
+56208 or email accessibility@uoguelph.ca or see the website: Student Accessibility Services Website Course Evaluation Information Please refer to the Course and Instructor Evaluation Website Drop date The last date to drop two-semester courses, without academic penalty, is April 8th, 2022.
+For regulations and procedures for Dropping Courses, see the Academic Calendar: Graduate Calendar